sdekockere/IceShelf/README.md

 This file defines the processes that are being simulated by the Geant4 simulation toolkit during the particle simulation.
 Please refer to the Geant4 documentation for more information.
 After adjusting, recompile the code using the command ```./INSTALL 0``` (see section "Installation").

 ### Ray tracing
-To adjust parameters concerning ray tracing that are not covered by the "IceShelfGlobalVariables.hh" file, you will need to adjust the code elsewhere.
+To adjust parameters concerning ray tracing that are not covered by the "*IceShelfGlobalVariables.hh*" file, you will need to adjust the code elsewhere.
 I will highlight the two most probable changes you might want to make:
 #### 1. Changing the index of refraction profile parameters
 Currently the ray tracer assumes the index of refraction profile of the ice follows an exponential function, given by $n(z) = A + B \exp(-C|z|)$.
 The default values for the parameters A, B and C are
 * $A = 1.78$
 * $B = -0.43$
 * $C = 0.0132$

 as described in https://pos.sissa.it/301/1030 (model used by the Askaryan Radio Array at the South Pole).
-To change the values of A, B and C, you will need to adjust the file "IceShelfRunAction.cpp", in the constructor of the ```IceShelfRunAction``` class.
+To change the values of A, B and C, you will need to adjust the file "*IceShelfRunAction.cpp*", in the constructor of the ```IceShelfRunAction``` class.
 You can recognize the constructor by the syntax

 ```
 IceShelfRunAction::IceShelfRunAction(G4String outputFileName, G4double* snapshotTimes,